daegalus/csrd/content.en/05-game-mastering/01-creatures.md

 In truth, Magnetar is the animate, sentient, and self-regulating nucleus of a neutron star that is able to rein in its immense electromagnetic signature.
 One of two such beings an advanced alien species created from a single magnetar (a type of neutron star with an extremely powerful magnetic field), Magnetar was sent on a mission of exploration.
 After millennia, it crashed on Earth and was damaged.
 Having lost most of its memory data, Magnetar knows that something was taken from it (its twin), but it can't remember what.
 It has decided to blame the humans.

+> [!NOTE]
-(Assume that Magnetar has three power shifts in its magnetic power and two in resilience.
-These shifts are already figured into its modifications and other stats.)
+> Assume that Magnetar has three power shifts in its magnetic power and two in resilience.
+These shifts are already figured into its modifications and other stats.

 **Motive:** Revenge; regain memory